Ben Stiller Credits The Pandemic For Reunion With Christine Taylor 5 Years After Separation

 In 2017, after 17 years of marriage, the couple released a joint statement together to People announcing their separation.
 In it they noted that their priority was their children and that they wanted their privacy respected.
 Now, 5 years later, the couple has found themselves back in love.

 “I think we have a respect for the ways that we’re similar and the ways we’re different.
 And I think accepting that, you can really appreciate someone more because you’re not trying to get them to change for you,” Stiller added regarding how he and Taylor’s rekindling happened over two years.
+So next time that you’re reflecting on the dumpster fire world we live in, largely caused by the pandemic, just whisper to yourself: “Ben Stiller and Christine Taylor are in love again.”